 For example, If a worker takes a rest period while working at the hourly rate of pay, the employer is not required to pay separately for the rest period because the rest period has been paid “on the employer’s time.”

-Based on this information we suggest Washington employers use the “Average Piece-Rate” selection on the Rest & Recovery and/or Batch Report as the method for calculation.
+Washington employers may choose to use the “Average Piece-Rate” selection on the Rest & Recovery and/or Batch Report as the method for calculation.
 This method only takes into consideration the piecework earnings and does not include any hourly wages in the calculation, per the answer to question 6 in the Administrative Policy document.

 If you have payroll in both Washington and California, here are the key differences in how breaks are to be paid: